Cuevana/storm/README.md

 `cp ffmpegsumo/YOUR_PLATFORM/* node_modules/nodewebkit/nodewebkit/`

 - Optionally, and only if you plan on modifying the code, you have to run `gulp`.
-It will watch for file changes and automatially compile less into css, and some other stuff. **Not neccessary nor recommended for testers.**
+It will watch for file changes and automatically compile less into css, and some other stuff. **Not neccessary nor recommended for testers.**

 #### Run